SidoJain/Countlines/README.md

 This is an automation script to count the number of lines of all files in a subdirectory.
 Also usable for github repos.
 It optimizes file parsing using multi-threading depending on physical thread count.

+## Optional Flags

+1. `-help`:
+    Show flag options.

+2. `-blacklist`:
+    Allows blacklisting of directories / files to be excluded from the count.

+3. `-no-color`:
+    Remove color output in the terminal.

 ## How to use

 1. Have the Go Compiler.